*PLEASE FOLLOW ANY GOVERNMENT GUIDANCE OR GUIDANCE SPECIFIC TO YOUR LOCAL AREA AS GUIDANCE ON THE CORONAVIRUS (COVID-19) IS CHANGING DAILY*

 The Government no longer recommends that it is necessary to keep children in consistent groups (‘bubbles’) or to keep groups apart as much as possible, unless in cases of an outbreak within a school or childcare provider.

 In addition, those who are fully vaccinated or aged under 18 years and 6 months no longer have to isolate if they are a ‘close contact’ of a positive case.
-This may cause problems for parents with children who have tested positive for coronavirus, who are not legally required to self-isolate themselves.
+For parents with children who have to isolate or who have tested positive for coronavirus, this may cause difficulty attending work because they are not legally required to self-isolate themselves.